 Now that we have discussed treatments for eating disorders, how effective are they?
 Research has indicated favorable prognostic features for anorexia nervosa are early age of onset and a short history of the disorder.
 Conversely, unfavorable features are a long history of symptoms prior to treatment, severe weight loss, and binge eating and vomiting.
-The mortality rate over the first 10 years from presentation is about 10% (APA, 2013).
-The majority of these deaths are from medical complications due to the disorder or suicide.
+The mortality rate over the first 10 years from presentation is about 10%.
+Most of these deaths are from medical complications due to the disorder or suicide.

 Unfortunately, research has not identified any consistent predictors of positive outcomes for bulimia nervosa.
-However, there is some speculation that individuals with childhood obesity, low self-esteem, and those with a personality disorder have worse treatment outcomes (APA, 2013).
+However, there is some speculation that individuals with childhood obesity, low self-esteem, and those with a personality disorder have worse treatment outcomes.
 While treatment outcome for BED is still in its infancy, initial findings suggest that remission rates of BED are much higher than that for anorexia nervosa and bulimia nervosa.
+You should have learned the following in this section: